-The REIT Manager monitors interest rate movements in the Hong Kong Interbank Offered Rates ("HIBOR") on an ongoing basis and makes judgements with a view to containing fluctuation risks.
-The REIT Manager intends to continue a conservative hedging strategy to minimise the impact of interest rate fluctuations.
+The REIT Manager monitors interest rate movements in the Hong Kong Interbank Offered Rates ("HIBOR") on an ongoing basis and makes judgments with a view to containing fluctuation risks.
+The REIT Manager intends to implementing a conservative hedging strategy to minimise the impact of interest rate fluctuations.

-At 31st December, 2010, Regal REIT had loan facilities aggregating HK\$4,711.0 million comprised of a term loan of HK\$4,500.0 million secured by the Initial Hotels and a loan facility of HK\$211.0 million secured by Regal iClub Building.
+As at 31st December, 2011, Regal REIT had loan facilities aggregating HK\$4,780.0 million comprised of a term loan of HK\$4,500.0 million, secured by the Initial Hotels and Ioan facilities of HK\$280.0 million secured by Regal iClub Hotel.